stjude-dnb-binfcore/trainings/courses/data-organization/data-organization.md

-# Data organization and file format
+# Data organization, file naming, and file format

-The `Intro to sc/snRNA-seq and Advanced visualization with R Shiny` provides an introduction to QC of raw sc/snRNA-seq data, QC of sc/snRNA-seq alignment data, and cell-leveling filtering of sc/snRNA-seq data.
-Additionally, this course demonstrates how R Shiny applications can be utilized to explore sc/snRNA-seq data and produce figures for sc/snRNA-seq analysis.
+The current documentation provides the systematic approach for storing, labeling, and structuring digital files to ensure easy access, management, and compatibility by our team at the [Bioinformatics Core at the Department of Neurobiology at the St. Jude Children's Research Hospital](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html).
+Together, the practices suggested here enhance productivity, reduce errors, and support smooth collaboration and data integrity.

-For the visualization portion of the workshop, we utilize the [Honnell et al., 2022](https://doi.org/10.1038/s41467-021-27924-y) cohort displayed in the [R Shiny app](https://vsx2-deletion.stjude.org/).
+## Data Organization

-## Technical tips and tricks about data organization
+Data Organization involves categorizing and arranging files logically (e.g., by project, date, or type) for efficient retrieval.
+Some technical tips and tricks about data organization:

 - Leave the raw data raw - do not change it!
 - Put each observation or sample in its own row in datasets/cohorts.